What you need to know about gonorrhea

 Anyone who is sexually active, including people who experience sexual violence, can get gonorrhea.

-Gonorrhea is most easily passed on during sex without a condom; this includes vaginal intercourse and anal intercourse.
+Gonorrhea is most easily passed on during sex without a condom; this includes insertive vaginal and anal sex.

 Although less common, gonorrhea can also be passed on:

-- when a person with the infection in their mouth or throat gives oral sex to another person
+- when a person with gonorrhea in their mouth or throat gives oral sex to someone

-- when a person gives oral sex to a person with an infection of the genitals
+- when a person gives oral sex to a person with gonorrhea in the genitals

 - through oral-anal contact (rimming)